 The Campaign or Message registration describes how your organization sends messages to Consumers.
 The terminology here can be misleading — a Campaign is the general reason you're sending a message, not a specific or targeted communication campaign, or an electoral campaign.
 This provides the mobile wireless providers with context, allowing them to approve the Campaign.
 Understanding Dialpad’s Messaging Principles and Best Practices will help you answer the questions in this form.

-Our pharmacy staff will message our clients who provided their phone number and approval to receive an SMS notification when their order is ready for pick-up.
+Our pharmacy staff will send a message to customers who have provided their phone number and approval to receive an SMS notification when their order is ready to be picked up.

 Restricted Content Declarations